"Life is really simple, but we insist on making it complicated."

 True freedom begins when we see through this illusion.
 Right now, you are already free.
 You are not bound by circumstances or defined by past experiences.
 You are not the limited self chasing fulfillment—you are the awareness in which all desires and stories come and go.

 If you want freedom in the world, begin by freeing yourself within.
-Wherever we go, we carry our mind.
-And unless there is peace inside, we’ll find dissatisfaction outside, no matter how much changes.
+Wherever you go, you carry your mind with you.
+Unless the mind is still, you will find dissatisfaction outside, no matter how much changes.

 Self-knowledge is the key.
 Know who you are—not just intellectually, but experientially—and everything else unfolds as it may.
 Don’t focus on solving problems or changing external circumstances first.
 Go within.
 Become still.
 In that stillness, you discover your true nature: already whole, already complete.